collective/collective.autoscaling/README.rst

 Examples
 --------

-Let's say that you configured collective.autoscaling to have images with maximum size of height 800px / width 1200px.
+1. You configure collective.autoscaling to have images with maximum size of height 800px / width 1200px.
-If you upload a big image : height 2000px / width 4000px, then it will be resized to height 600px / width 1200px.
+2. You upload a big image : height 2000px / width 4000px.
-Aspect ratio is of course preserved.
+3. It will be resized to height 600px / width 1200px (aspect ratio is of course preserved).

 Limitations